OpenSourcingLaw/ai.law/02-AI_Inputs.md

 | 12 | Access to personal information | Must provide access when requested by an individual (to their own info). |
 | 13 | Correction of personal information | Must facilitate requests by individuals to have their information corrrected. |

+### Best practice for handling personal information in data science
 ## Sources
 ### Understanding terms of use
 Digital formats revolutionised many industries where the act of copying, that was once laborious and time consuming in printed formats, became instantaneous, cheap and even incidental.
 Data in digital form is ubiquitous and is capable of being used for various purposes by various parties.
 When working with data, an understanding of the terms of its use forms part of the responsibility of the work.